-Why do I need to relink my bank?
+Why do I need to reconfirm my external bank account connection?

-There are two reasons someone may need to re-link their bank account.
+There are two reasons why you may need to confirm your external bank account connection:

-- You have changed your login information with your bank
+- You’ve changed your login information with your bank.

-When you update your login credentials (like resetting your password), we lose connection with your bank.
+When you update your login credentials (like resetting your password), our connection with your bank needs to be updated as well.

 You’ll need to re-establish that connection.
-To do that, just log in and relink with your new username and/or password.
+To do that, go to your User Profile, tap Manage your External bank account, and log in to your bank account with your new username and/or password.

 Related questions View all Security